 For free information and counseling on how to compete for government contracts, you can also visit the Association Procurement Technical Assistance Center website.
-They have over 300 local offices and are procurement professionals working specifically to help local businesses compete for local, state and federal government contracts.
+They have over 300 local offices and are procurement professionals working specifically to help local businesses compete for local, state, and federal government contracts.

 Invitations to Bid

-This method is designed to ensure fair and open competition.
+An invitation to bid is designed to ensure fair and open competition.
 It eliminates the ability of the contracting agency to influence the bidding and evaluation process.